 To produce durable products, both from the aesthetic point of view and from the resistance one, is the first element that ensures sustainability.
 During the production process particular attention is paid to the materials used, raw material consumption, to the optimization of the resources, waste management and emissions control.
 Even from the design stage, Pedrali’s furnishings are devised to be disassembled and are manufactured using production processes that are aimed at limiting consumption and avoiding waste that would damage the eco-system.
 Pedrali’s products in plastic materials are made using high-quality raw materials and are recyclable and eco-compatible.

 The high quality and respect for the environment therefore represent established practices, as demonstrated by the ISO 9001 certifications for the quality of business processes, ISO 14001 for a production based on a sustainable environmental policy and FSC® C114358 for the use of wood from certified forests.
 The products of the collection meet the European standards UNI-EN 16139: 2013 of resistance, durability and safety for seating.

-In 2020 the company completed the study on Corporate Carbon Footprint which measures the total amount of greenhouse gases (GHG) emissions caused, both directly or indirectly, by the activities carried out by an organization in a given time span.
+In 2020 after completing its Corporate Carbon Footprint assessment, the company obtained its certification according to the UNI EN ISO 14064-1:2019 standard.
+The study measures the total amount of greenhouse gases (GHG) emissions caused, both directly or indirectly, by the activities carried out by an organization in a given time span.
 This provides an overview of the impact of the production cycle on the environment and concrete data to define, year after year, continuous improvement objectives.